 This bottle bird feeder is a great way to help our feathered friends as well as a great way to upcycle an old plastic bottle.

-It’s important to feed birds throughout the year including spring and summer, when seeds, insects and fruits play an important role for birds who are rearing chicks, but avoid offering whole, lose peanuts during nesting time as these may choke baby birds.
+It’s important to feed birds throughout the year including spring and summer, when seeds, insects and fruits play an important role for birds who are rearing chicks, but avoid offering whole, loose peanuts during nesting time as these may choke baby birds.

 What you will need: